mit-cave-legacy/npm-cave-app-2018/examples/base/docs/getting-started.md

 In general, it is best to keep changes away from the `mit-cave` folder as these are core functions and can cause issues with integrating future updates into your app.
 Let's handle the same event in a more appropriate place.

-Since we're still working with a specific `appEvent`, let's add a handler in `client/src/app/events.js`:
+Since we're still working with a specific client `appEvent`, let's add a handler in `client/src/app/events.js`:

 ```js